PROFILE

 autonomy and independence through a direct

-ballot.
-The direct ballot was held on August 30,
+ballot held on August 30, 1999.
+Some 98% of

-1999.
-Some 98% of registered voters cast their
+registered voters cast their ballots, and 78.5%

-ballots, and 78.5% of the voters chose
+of the voters chose independence over continued

-Indonesia.
-Many persons were killed by
+integration with Indonesia.
+Many people were

-Indonesian military forces, and military-backed
+killed by Indonesian military forces and

-militias, in a wave of violence and destruction
+military-backed militias in a wave of violence

-after the announcement of the pro-independence
+and destruction after the announcement of the

-vote.
+pro-independence vote.

 Indonesia’s first elections in the post-Soeharto